ENSpunks/Timeland/ReadMe.md

 ##### **Causal Relativity Postulates**:

-1. Mass is the cross-section of a 4D manifold in 3D space and quantized mass is a projection of 4D volume of the manifold.
+1. The laws of physics are the same in all inertial frames of reference.
-2. Photons propagates outward from mass in all directions at the speed of causality \( c \) creating a causal light sphere relative to an inertial frame of referene.
+2. All quantized energy is embedded in a three-dimensional space.
-3. Gravity is the curvature of 3D space by mass and propagates outward from the mass in all directions at the speed of causality \( c \) creating a causal light sphere relative to an inertial frame of referene.
+3. Quantized light, or photons,  propagate outward from quantized mass creating an instrinsic casual sphere.
-4. Mass, light, and gravity can be unified geometrically between any two observers in relative inertial frames, independent of a time dimension.
+4. Mass curves 3D space which propagates outward from mass creating an instrinsic casual sphere.

-These postulates define the foundational framework of causal relativity, where the geometric interactions of mass, light, and gravity are treated as manifestations of a higher-dimensional manifold and described geometrically in 3D space.
+Causal Relativity introduces **Casual Geometry** a framework without a 4D spacetime or any time dimension.

 ---

-#### **Core Concepts**
+#### **Spheres**

 - **Mass Cores:** Each mass is visualized as a sphere in 3D space  representing the 3D cross-section of a 4D hyphersphere moving through 3D space at a constant velocity projecting its volume into the 3D cross section as quantized mass.

 - **Causal Light Shell:** Mass emits light, forming an expanding shell at the speed of causality, carrying the energy information of the mass as massless quanta.

-- **Causal Gravity Sphere:** Gravity is the curvature of 3D space by mass and propagting outward as a shell at the speed of causality.
+- **Causal Gravity Shell:** Gravity is the curvature of 3D space by mass and propagting outward as a shell at the speed of causality.

 - **Observer Independence:** The interaction of these spheres and shells with others is frame-independent, described through spatial geometry, not time.